 As you can see, there are some similarities:

-- They both have flat middle and bulky ends
+- They both have flat middles and bulky ends; and

-- The both have similar diameter at the end
+- They both have a similar diameter at the end.

 Double lacrosse ball, also called “peanut ball”, is originally designed to mobilize the spine.
 I do not recommend using a dumbbell on the spine by any means.